MusicalJonah/CPS-2023-Weather-Project/README.md

+## API
+This app uses weatherapi.com to fetch the weather data.
+There is a free tier with 1 Million Calls/month.
 ## Configuration

 Before running the application, you need to set your API key as an environment variable.
 Here's how you can do it: